About Title IX at USF

 Click here for the USF Title IX Guide.

 USF's commitment to maintaining an inclusive campus environment that is free from harassment, discrimination, and violence is a cornerstone of USF’s Pillars of Community.
 As USF develops programs, policies, and procedures that foster our vision of a community that cherishes justice, accessibility and meaningful participation by all of its members, the University align its efforts to comply with various civil rights laws that prohibit gender and sex based discrimination.

-Title IX is a federal law that prohibits discrimination based on the sex (gender) of employees and students of educational institutions that receive federal financial assistance.
-Title IX’s prohibition of sex discrimination includes prohibition of sexual harassment as well as sexual and relationship violence.
-Sexual harassment is unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature,including rape and sexual assault.
+Title IX is a federal law that prohibits discrimination based on sex of employees and students of educational institutions that receive federal financial assistance.
+Sex discrimination is a broad category that includes sexual harassment, sexual violence, dating and domestic violence, stalking, discrimination based on pregnancy, and discrimination based on sexual orientation/identity.
+Sexual harassment is unwelcomed conduct based on sex determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to a school’s educational program or activity.
+Sexual harassment includes unwanted and/or unwelcomed sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.

 Any student, faculty, or staff member with questions or concerns about the applicable University policies or who believes that they have been the victim of sex discrimination, sexual harassment, or sexual violence is encouraged to contact the Title IX Coordinator.

 “No person in the United States shall, on the basis of sex, be excluded from participation in, bedenied the benefits of, or be subject to discrimination under any educational program or activityreceiving Federal financial assistance.”

 Title IX of the Education Amendments of 1972 to the Higher Education Act of 1965